Dr Angela Milne

 My research is focused on the biogeochemistry and distribution of trace elements in the ocean, both in the dissolved phase and from oceanic particulate material.
 Whilst I am particularly interested in bio-essential elements, such as iron, cobalt and zinc, data on a suite of elements allows a more comprehensive picture to be developed of the sources, transport and cycling of these elements in the water column.
 For this reason I am very interested in developing and using analytical techniques which allow for the determination of multiple elements from one sample.
 My research is approached through a combination of field and laboratory studies, utilising different analytical techniques, and is highly interdisciplinary.

-Milne, A., Palmer, M., and M Lohan (2016).
+Milne, A., Palmer, M, and M. Lohan (2016).
 Key sources and distribution patterns of particulate material in the South Atlantic: data from the UK GEOTRACES A10 cruise.
-Poster presentation at Ocean Sciences Meeting, New Orleans, USA.
+Ocean Sciences Meeting, New Orleans, USA.

-Milne, A., Lohan, M, Achterberg, E and M. Woodward (2012).
+Milne, A., Lohan, M, Achterberg, E. and M. Woodward (2012).
 Dissolved Co distributions in the (sub) tropical Atlantic Ocean as part of the GEOTRACES A06 cruise.
-Poster presentation at Ocean Sciences Meeting, Salt Lake City, USA.
+Ocean Sciences Meeting, Salt Lake City, USA.

 Milne, A., Landing, W. M., and C. I.Measures (2010).
 High Resolution Data for Selected Trace Elements from the CLIVAR P16 South Pacific transect.
-Oral presentation at Ocean Sciences Meeting, Portland, USA.
+Ocean Sciences Meeting, Portland, USA.

 Milne, A., Landing, W. M., and C. I.Measures (2009).
 A CLIVAR transect of the Pacific Ocean: High resolution data for selected trace elements.
 Invited presentation at University of Alaska, USA.

 Milne, A., Landing, W. M., and C. I.Measures (2008).
 Distribution of eight trace elements from a north-South transect of the Pacific Ocean during a CLIVAR repeat hydrography cruise.
-Poster presentation at AGU, San Francisco, USA.
+AGU, San Francisco, USA.

 Milne, A., Davey, M., Worsfold, P.,Achterberg, E.A., and A. Taylor (2006).
 The Determination of Hydrogen Peroxide Production by Diatoms using Flow Injection – Chemiluminescence and the Implications for Iron Speciation.
-Oralpresentation at Dissertations Symposium on Chemical Oceanography (DISCO XX), Honolulu, USA.
+Invited to Dissertations Symposium on Chemical Oceanography (DISCO XX), Honolulu, USA.

 Milne, A., Davey, M., Worsfold, P., and A. Taylor (2006).
 Generation of extra-cellular reactive oxygen by marine diatoms; the development of real-time in vivo assays to reveal physiological function.
-Poster presentation at the British Phycological Society, 54th Annual Meeting, University of Plymouth, UK.
+British Phycological Society, 54th Annual Meeting, University of Plymouth, UK.

 Key publications are highlightedJournals